The impact from COVID-19 has been and continues to be significant across all aspects of people’s lives.

 It’s important that, like the general public they also look after themselves during this time and seek support if needed.

-Humber, Coast and Vale Health and Care Partnership are launching a new Resilience Hub that will be open to all health and care staff across the Humber, Coast and Vale area who are struggling with the impact of COVID-19.
+Humber and North Yorkshire Health and Care Partnership are launching a new Resilience Hub that will be open to all health and care staff across the Humber and North Yorkshire area who are struggling with the impact of COVID-19.

-The Humber, Coast and Vale area consists of: Hull, East Yorkshire, York, North Yorkshire, North Lincolnshire and North East Lincolnshire.
+The Humber and North Yorkshire area consists of: Hull, East Yorkshire, York, North Yorkshire, North Lincolnshire and North East Lincolnshire.

 The service will be completely confidential and will offer advice and support that can help people with a range of issues from emotional wellbeing to bereavement, debt, domestic violence and relationship issues.